maingockien01/DatabaseProject_Destiny2/docs/PopulateDatabase.md

 # Populate tables

-- [80%] Weapons: InventoryItem - done extract
+- [x] Weapons: InventoryItem - done extract
     - [] Problem: dont know how to find Frame of Weapon
-    - [] Problem: dont know how to get WeaponType
+    - [x] Problem: dont know how to get WeaponType
 - [x] Perks: InventoryItem -> Perk: use hash of InventoryItem
-- [20%] Armor: InventoryItem - done extract -> need to connect with stats
+- [x] Armor: InventoryItem - done extract
+    - [] All stats are 0 ??? normal?
 - [] Catalysts: InventoryItem
 - [x] WeaponFrom: Unsure, either RewardSource, or Vendor -> decide where to insert it
 - [x] CanMod: This is just a joining relation on Weapons and Mods filtering only weapon mods.
 No new data is included here. -> only get singleInitialItem Mod - there can be more but require more works to do so nah
-- [x?]
-CanRoll: Again, this is just a joining table from Weapons to Perks.
-The info would be found within the Weapons entry, and thus InventoryItem -> For now its fine.
+- [x] CanRoll: Again, this is just a joining table from Weapons to Perks.
+The info would be found within the Weapons entry, and thus InventoryItem
+    - [] For now its fine.
 Maybe perks is in socket instead
 - [] ArmorFrom: Same as WeaponFrom, RewardSource or Vendor
 - [] ArmorMod: Same as CanMod, but for armor.
 - [x] WeaponType: ItemCategory ? whether there are only 3 types or more than that?